-When your loved one doesn’t get the care you’d expect and becomes injured or suffers, you may be able to file a nursing home abuse lawsuit against the facility.
-Doing so may allow you to receive compensation that can go towards your loved one’s recovery costs and more.
-An elder abuse attorney from Bey & Associates, LLC will work tirelessly on behalf of you and your loved one.
-Your focus can return to your loved one instead of worrying about filing the claim on your own.
-We will do everything to get you and your family the compensation you deserve.
+A Cincinnati nursing home abuse lawyer from Bey & Associates will work tirelessly on behalf of you and your loved one.
+Your focus can return to your loved one instead of worrying about making your claim on your own.
+We will do everything to get your loved one the compensation they deserve.

 Breaking Down the Types of Nursing Home Abuse